 Bertha Palmer Centennial Tea

 She came to own more than 80,000 acres of what is now Sarasota County.
-In addition, Palmer operated a successful ranch, and made her winter home at The Oaks on Historic Spanish Point.
+Also, Palmer operated a successful ranch and made her winter home at The Oaks on Historic Spanish Point.

 Sarasota County celebrates the 2010 centennial of her arrival.
 All are invited to honor the significant impact Mrs. Palmer made to our culturally rich community.
 Please raise a cuppa Bertha Palmer Centennial Tea to this incredible woman!

-Bertha Palmer Centennial Tea joins Selby Select, Mote Beach Tea, Mable’s Rose Rooibos and Van Wezel Anniversa-Tea in the Celebrating Sarasota Collection of Teas.
-In conclusion, all of thiese teas are available at www.LocalTeaCo.com
+Bertha Palmer Centennial Tea joins Selby Select, Mote Beach Tea, Mable’s Rose Rooibos, and Van Wezel Anniversa-Tea in the Celebrating Sarasota Collection of Teas.
+In conclusion, all of these teas are available at www.LocalTeaCo.com

 The Gift of Tea

-At Local Tea Company we have a great selection of tea to suit many different tastes.
+At Local Tea Company, we have a great selection of tea to suit many different tastes.
 Some of our holiday favorites are listed at the end of this post with links to our online shop.
-Whatever your gift choice, I believe there are many very special reasons to be excited about both giving and receiving of TEA…
+Whatever your gift choice, I believe there are many extraordinary reasons to be excited about both giving and receiving TEA…

 - The anticipation of opening the packet and discovering the appearance of the leaf,

 - Inhaling the special aroma that loose tea releases,

 - Watching the magic of leaves dancing in the pot,